 The white compound you see is essentially a build-up over time of layers of mainly calcium and magnesium minerals on top of one another.
 And while it's unpleasant, especially when it starts to dislodge and flakes gradually start appearing in the water you pour, it is not harmful as such.
 The experts at Halcyan Water (opens in new tab)agree, stating "Ingesting limescale may be unpleasant to the palate but for all intents and purposes isn't harmful."

 Preventing limescale in a kettle can be tricky, but it is possible to reduce it within your kettle by doing a few simple things.
 You can work to prevent limescale by:

-- Filtering your water before putting it into your kettle, to try and eradicate the minerals that cause build-up, according to Lynsey.
+- Filtering your water before putting it into your kettle, to try and eradicate the minerals that cause build-up

 - Drying your kettle after use as much as possible.

-- Install a soft water filter into your home, so you are filling your kettle up with soft water instead.
+- Installing a soft water filter into your home so you are filling your kettle up with soft water instead.

 Amy Hunt is an experienced digital journalist specialising in homes, interiors and hobbies.
 She began her career working as the features assistant at woman&home magazine, before moving over to the digital side of the brand where she eventually became the Lifestyle Editor up until January 2022.
 Amy won the Digital Journalist of the Year award at the AOP Awards in 2019 for her work on womanandhome.com.